escherpad/luna/README.md

 Luna is the easiest way to get started.

 Redux is a very simple library with a small API footprint.
 It is written without taking advantage of the Reactive-Extension.
 Now using Rxjs as the message/middleware layer, we make redux even more powerful and natural to use.
 Luna is written with redux's spirit and design pattern in mind, but it includes all of the different parts in one place, and make it easy to start developing in a redux-like way right away.
-Luna replaces `redux`, `redux-thunk`, `redux-middleware`, and allows you to use `actionCreators` directly in the dispatcher.
+Luna replaces `redux`, `redux-thunk`, `redux-middleware`, and allows you to use asynchronous `actionCreators` directly in the dispatcher.

+### Step 1:

 For an application, Redux provides a single data store for the entire application.
 To architect your app, you first start with designing the structure of the store object.
 Then you can write reducers for those sub-part of the root store, and use the `combineReducer` function to combine those into the root reducer.

+### map => Array Composition Pattern

 To deal with arrays (collections of documents for instance), you use the array composition pattern.
 Adam has a very nice vieo on Egghead.io \([link](https://egghead.io/lessons/javascript-redux-reducer-composition-with-arrays)\)

+### \(\)=> Action Creator Pattern

 Another useful patter is action creators.
 You write a simple function that returns an action object. \([link: action creators](https://egghead.io/lessons/javascript-redux-extracting-action-creators)\)

+### Thunk and Async Actions

 Now what about async operations such as network calls?
 Redux thinks that the `store` object should only be mutated synchronously.
 This makes everything easier to understand and sequential.
 To allow async operations, you then rely on a function concept called 'thunk'.
-Basically in simple words, because action objects are not enough, you dispatch functions that contains a certain execution context.
+In simple words, because action objects are not enough, you dispatch functions that contains a certain execution context.
 With redux you need to use the `redux-thunk` middleware.
 It patches the redux `store` class, and makes the dispatch method accept `thunks`.
 This sytanx is slightly strange, so with Luna I decided to support dispatching `thunks` out of the box and avoid the monkey patching.

-### middlewares
+### Middlewares (don't need anymore)

 You don't need middleware anymore.
 The luna `Store` is a subclass of the `Rxjs` `BehaviorSubject`.
 It also have a property called `Store.action$`, which is a Subject for all of the actions the store accepts.
 As a result, if you want to log all of the actions, you can just subscribe to the `Store.action$` stream.

-### Persistent Storage and Store Childs
+### Persistent Storage and Children of the Root Store

 Luna also provides a convenient method called `Store.select`.
 It allows you to pass in the key of a child of the root store object, and returns a stream for that child part of the model.